Honors Discussion Event

 Table Topics

-Topics will be introduced at the reception, and attendees will choose their conversation and table at the event.
+These topics and more will be available at the dinner, and attendees will choose their conversation and table at the event.

 Tamy Burnett